18.1. Interaction cycle

 - Finish the transaction.

 It is very important to finish each transaction.
 The transaction will not release the locks or memory it has acquired until it has been finished.
-The idiomatic use of transactions in Neo4j is to use a try-finally block, starting the transaction and then try to perform the write operations.
+The idiomatic use of transactions in Neo4j is to use a try-finally block, starting the transaction and then try to perform the graph operations.
 The last operation in the try block should mark the transaction as successful while the finally block should finish the transaction.
 Finishing the transaction will perform commit or rollback depending on the success status.

 All modifications performed in a transaction are kept in memory.
 This means that very large updates have to be split into several top level transactions to avoid running out of memory.
 It must be a top level transaction since splitting up the work in many nested transactions will just add all the work to the top level transaction.